Modelling the accretion and feedback of supermassive black hole binaries in gas-rich galaxy mergers: Acknowledgements

 \section{Acknowledgements}

-We thank Thorsten Naab for valuable discussions.
+We thank Thorsten Naab for valuable discussions and the anonymous referee for helpful comments.
 SL, PHJ, DI, and FPR acknowledge the support by the European Research Council via ERC Consolidator Grant KETJU (no. 818930).
 PHJ and TS acknowledge the support of the Academy of Finland grant 339127.
 TS also acknowledges the supports from Academy of Finland grants 311049 and 335607, and from the European Research Council (ERC) Advanced Investigator grant DMIDAS (GA 786910).
 The numerical simulations used computational resources provided by the CSC - IT Center for Science, Finland.

 We gratefully thank the developers of the open-source \textsc{Python} packages that were used in the data analysis of this work, including \textsc{Matplotlib} \citep{Hunter2007}, \textsc{NumPy} \citep{Harris2020}, \textsc{SciPy} \citep{Virtanen2020}, \textsc{Astropy} \citep{astropy2013,astropy2018,astropy2022}, and \textsc{Pygad} \citep{Rottgers2020}.